InnovativeDesign/gatsby-workshop/slides.md

 # Take-home assignment

-Using this new Gatsby project, create a
+Using this new Gatsby project,